ferrucc-io/ferruccio/content/posts/a-new-ide.md

 > **How can I make this happen?**

-Building an IDE here are the things you have to build, because people expect them:
+Creating an IDE from scratch there are the things you have to build, because users expect them:

 * An extensible plugin system
 * Code Highlighting